Yang-Mills-Utiyama Theory and Graviweak Correspondence: Abstract

 \section{Abstract}

 This report provides a geometrical Yang--Mills theory, including gravity.
 The theory treats the space-time symmetry of the local Lorentz group in the same manner as the internal gauge symmetry.
-We extend this general relativistic Yang--Mills theory in the Minkowski space-time to a broader space, including Euclidean and Minkowskian spaces.
+We extend the theory into a more expansive space, which includes both Euclidean and Lorentzian metrics at its boundary.
 In the extended space, we can transport topological achievements from the Euclidean Yang--Mills theory into the Lorentzian Yang--Mills theory.
 This extension also provides a relation between space-time and internal symmetry.
 The perspective provided by the extended theory suggests the novel relation between gravity and the weak force, leading us to the graviweak correspondence.